Discovery is a verb (aka an action word) that is defined by Dictionary.com as “to see, get knowledge of, learn of, find, or find out.”

 With a fun mix of high-tech gadgets and innovative STEM toys, our Maker Station teaches spatial reasoning, if-then thinking, and problem solving through play.
 We balance our custom, instructor-led curriculum with supervised breaks at the Maker Station for a rich, always-exciting combination of instruction and exploration.

 Here’s an introduction to the companies that provide products for our Maker Station.
-To find more information about the specific products we choose, head to our maker camp activities page.

 Playing with a dollhouse can be fun, but building your own house / car / boat / ferris wheel and then wiring it?
 Yeah, that takes fun to the next level.
 With modular building pieces, lights, and motors, Roominate gives kids a blank slate from which they can create any number of cool structures—like a spinning merry-go-round or a pet elevator.
 Parents can help kids connect their creations to a smartphone or tablet to control the motor and lights remotely.
 For extra building ideas, the company offers free tutorials on its Roominate YouTube page.